ipoom-jeong/gaudi-lab/research/index.md

 ### **Computer System Architectures and Resource Orchestration**

-Modern computer systems have become larger and more complex, highlighting the critical need for designing highly efficient system architectures and effectively orchestrating shared resources, such as memory and last-level cache (LLC).
+Modern computer systems have become larger and more complex, underscoring the need for designing highly efficient system architectures and effectively orchestrating shared resources, such as memory and last-level cache (LLC).
 We are investigating state-of-the-art systems and exploring diverse solutions to improve system-wide processing efficiency.

 {% include button.html flip=true style="bare" %}